 At LYFE, we monitor for our clients daily M-F!

 Keeping tabs on your notifications and responding to comments or messages in real-time is key to ensuring good customer service…

 Facebook even keeps track of your response time for you on the admin level of business pages.
 Users can see this status as well.

 You can even set up automated messages that trigger when your page receives a message.

-A team member will get back to your shortly,” that allows your response rate to stay immediate 100% of the time.
+A team member will get back to you shortly,” that allows your response rate to stay immediate 100% of the time.

-In your monitoring, you’ll also want to make sure you respond not only to the positive comments, but to the negative comments too.
+In your monitoring, you’ll also want to make sure you respond not only to the positive comments but to the negative comments too.